 To provide you the tools to navigate your rotations across the Department or within your Stream, you will have access to business fairs, panel discussions and networking opportunities.
 In addition, you will be able to access development offerings focused on building your personal brand and how to pitch for projects or jobs you would like to undertake.
 We want you to finish our program with skills that equip you to navigate the rest of your career.

-As part of the Indigenous Affairs Stream, you can access offerings such as Indigenous Affairs policy, global development and complex stakeholder management.
+As part of the Generalist Stream, you will be able to opt into a suite of available development offerings from our panel of specialists.
 In the Corporate and Government Stream, you will have access to offerings relevant to your vocation and guided by your business area.
-And in the Generalist Stream, you will be able to opt into a suite of available development offerings from our panel of specialists.

 Fostering the approach of transformation, your Graduate Program will be what you make of it – as you engage in a range of development opportunities and challenges to test yourself and grow your capabilities.